 Influencer marketing has quickly become an integral part of marketing strategies year-round, but it’s especially important during crowded times of the year.
-Compared to last year, this holiday season forecasts a 100% increase in requests for holiday influencer campaigns.
+Compared to last year, this holiday season forecasts a 100% increase in requests for a holiday influencer campaign.
 Accordingly, digital ad spend on social media influencer content is expected to grow to $6 billion this holiday season, representing 20% of all digital ad spend in the U.S.

 It’s more important than ever to implement an innovative influencer program that’s aligned with consumer purchasing behaviors and social media habits.
 As a top social media firm, we’re rounding up our best tips and trends to make sure your holiday influencer campaign breaks through the seasonal clutter.